grafana/grafana/docs/sources/auth/planning/index.md

 ### Team sync

 Team sync lets you set up synchronization between your auth providers teams and teams in Grafana.
-This enables LDAP, OAuth, or SAML users who are members of certain teams or groups to automatically be added or removed as members of certain teams in Grafana.
+This enables LDAP, OAuth, or SAML users who are members of certain IdP teams or groups to automatically be added or removed as members of certain teams in Grafana.

-Grafana will keep the users in sync by actively querying for any changes.
-No need to worry to remove the user from accessing Grafana once he has been removed from the Identity Provider.
-The users will be labeled according to their Identity Provider for easy tracking.
+Grafana will keep users in sync by querying for any IdP team or group changes upon user login, and adding or removing the user from teams accordingly.

 > **Note:** Available in [Grafana Enterprise]({{< relref "../../introduction/grafana-enterprise/" >}}) and [Grafana Cloud Advanced](/docs/grafana-cloud/).